FBoucher/stream-projects/README.md

 ## [AZ Pics](https://github.com/FBoucher/AzPics)

 Az Pics is a simple solution to manage your pictures and images.
-It will levrage multiple Azure services and demonstrate the best practices in Azure.
+It will leverage multiple Azure services and demonstrate the best practices in Azure.
 This is a project for only session.

 🔗 https://github.com/FBoucher/AzPics